PramitDutta1999/Classical-Image-Enhancement-Techniques/README.md

 # Image Enhancement Techniques

 This repository contains a group assignment submitted for **ENGG*6302: Image Processing** at the University of Guelph.
-The project explores a variety of medical image enhancement techniques using Python and Jupyter Notebook.
+The project explores a variety of classical image enhancement techniques.

 ## Key Features